-- Plan of support for individuals appropriate to the role for which they have been hired - Confirmation of the conduct expected of staff within the school our Staff Behaviour Policy - Opportunities for a new member of staff to discuss any issues or concerns about their role or responsibilities - Confirmation of the line management / mentor process whereby any general concerns or issues about the person's ability or suitability will be addressed.
+- Plan of support for individuals appropriate to the role for which they have been hired - Confirmation of the conduct expected of staff within the schools our Employees Code of Conduct Policy - Opportunities for a new member of staff to discuss any issues or concerns about their role or responsibilities - Confirmation of the line management / mentor process whereby any general concerns or issues about the person's ability or suitability will be addressed. - Safeguarding Training.